SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/smart-rules.html.md

 A Smart Rule can be activated (switched on) and deactivated (switched off) for a single object (group or device).
 For example, if a device is generating too many threshold alarms, you can deactivate the rule for this single object.
 The rule is still active for all other objects.

-To deactivate or activate a Smart Rule for a group or device, navigate to the "Info" tab of the group or device and enable/disable the respective rule using the slider.
+To deactivate or activate a Smart Rule for a group or device, navigate to the **Info** tab of the group or device and enable/disable the respective rule using the slider.

 <img src="/guides/images/users-guide/Cockpit/Cockpit_SmartRuleInfoTab.png" name="Smart rule in Info tab" style="width:100%;"/>